 Have you ever had trouble getting your kayak onto your roof rack?
 If so, you are not alone.
-Since most kayaks weigh between 40 and 80 pounds, lifting them by yourself without scratching and banging your car can be challenging.
-Most times, people have to work as a team to complete this task.
+Since most kayaks weigh between 40 and 80 pounds, lifting them yourself without scratching and banging your car can be challenging.
+People often have to work as a team to complete this task.

 Alternatively, it is much easier to raise a kayak onto the roof of your vehicle with the help of a kayak lift assist device.
-Different types of lift assist devices work in different ways, but they all serve the same purpose of helping you load a kayak onto the car roof.
+Different lift assist devices work differently, but they all serve the same purpose of helping you load a kayak onto the car roof.
 These systems are affordable and extremely helpful to regular kayak users.

 In this guide, we have compiled a shortlist of the three best kayak lift assist systems you could use anywhere you are.